Walking with Dinosaurs (2025 TV series): Production and marketing

 The new Walking with Dinosaurs series was announced on 4 June 2024, as a co-production between BBC and PBS, along with ZDF and France Télévisions.
 The series is narrated by Bertie Carvel, with Andrew Cohen and Helen Thomas as executive producers, Kirsty Wilson as showrunner, and Stephen Cooter, Tom Hewitson, and Owen Gower as producer/directors.
 One of the consulting paleontologists, Nizar Ibrahim, revealed that the series was in part built around the premise to create a documentary featuring Spinosaurus.
 Over 200 paleontologists were consulted during the series' production.

 The original announcement mentioned Spinosaurus, Triceratops, Tyrannosaurus, and Lusotitan as particular dinosaurs of emphasis.
 Promotional images were first revealed for the new series on 22 January 2025, indicating that Pachyrhinosaurus and Albertosaurus would feature as well.
 BBC released a full trailer on 10 April 2025.
 A companion book for the series, written by Andrew Cohen, Helen Thomas, and Kirsty Wilson, was released by DK in June 2025.

-A 70-minute program called "Walking with Dinosaurs: Prologue", a production collaboration by the BBC and NHK, is to air on August 8 in Japan.
-The program will show highlights of the documentary series, which is to air starting on August 10.
-It will have Masaki Aiba (Arashi) as navigator, with Yuna Furukawa (Yuchami), Manabe Makoto (Honorary Researcher at the National Museum of Nature and Science), and Tomomi Hirose (NHK Announcer) as participants.
-The National Museum of Nature and Science in Ueno, Tokyo, will be used as a studio.
+A 70-minute program called "Walking with Dinosaurs: Prologue", a production collaboration by the BBC and NHK, aired on August 8 in Japan.
+The program showed highlights of the documentary series, aired starting on August 10.
+It had Masaki Aiba (Arashi) as navigator, with Yuna Furukawa (Yuchami), Manabe Makoto (Honorary Researcher at the National Museum of Nature and Science), and Tomomi Hirose (NHK Announcer) as participants.
+The National Museum of Nature and Science in Ueno, Tokyo, was used as a studio.